-Type the SSL port number to use for the secure connection and then click Next.
+5 Type the SSL port number to use for the secure connection and then click Next.
 By default, the SSL port number used by the Web Engine is 2954.

-The SSL port number typed in the SSL field for the Web Engine address in the eBusiness Manager Options window must match the SSL Port number typed in this window.
+Make note of the port number.
+You will need to enter it in the SSL field for the Web Engine address in eBusiness Manager Options.